Jane Austen’s final and incomplete novel, “Sanditon,” is being brought to a wide television audience for the very first time.

 Austen’s original 11-chapter fragment will be brought to life in an eight-part series for ITV and MASTERPIECE.
 Each of the eight episodes will be 60 minutes long.

-Who is writing the screenplay for Sanditon?
+Who wrote the screenplay for Sanditon?

 Andrew Davies, creator and screenwriter said: “I’m very excited that we are bringing the world of Sanditon to the TV audience with such a brilliant ensemble cast, headed by star of the future Rose Williams as our heroine, independent and forthright Charlotte Heywood, together with Theo James as Sidney Parker, our Regency entrepreneur with an aura of danger.
 It’s been such fun to develop Jane Austen’s fragment into a series – now I’m eager to see our exceptional cast bring “Sanditon” to life.”